FavoredFortune/09-sql-joins-relations/sooz/README.md

 02-24-2018
 1:15pm Commited new package-lock.json and new branch for doing my own resubmit based on my own fork.
 3:30pm Commited updates to the server.js based on work to-date from Friday's pair partner programming and then my own notes from code review in class, as well as updates to my readme.
+5:13pm Updates to server.js with CRUD testing has .put method working now, but while backend continues to improve, front end still isn't working.

 ## Credits and Collaborations